 5).
 Remember the meaning of the holidays and have fun!

-The holidays are a time to be appreciative for the gifts we have and those around us.
+The holidays are a time to be appreciative of the gifts we have and those around us.
 It is difficult to find meaning in the moments that cause us stress; however, this may be time to reflect and identify what the holiday spirit means for you and your family.
-Find non-food focused activities to engage in with your family; word games, outings to a favorite winter activity or watching family favorite movies.
+Find non-food focused activities to engage in with your family; word games, outings to a favorite winter activity, or watching family-favorite movies.

-This holiday season, Walden would like to thank our client’s loved ones for their unrelenting devotion and hope that you offer every day to those who struggle.
-Recovery really does take a village, and you are an integral and valued member of your loved one’s recovery tribe.
+This holiday season, Walden would like to thank our clients’ loved ones for their unrelenting devotion and hope that you offer every day to those who struggle.
+Recovery from eating disorders like anorexia, bulimia, and binge-eating disorder really does take a village, and you are an integral and valued member of your loved one’s recovery tribe.

 If you or someone you love need some extra support this holiday season, we’re always here to help.